tremor-rs/tremor-runtime/README.md

 ### When to use Tremor

-* You are currently using software such as Logstash or Telgraf
+* You are currently using software such as Logstash or Telegraf
 * You have a high volume of events to handle
 * You want to protect a downstream system from overload
 * You wish to perform ETL like tasks on data.

 ### When not to use Tremor

 Note: Some of those restrictions are subject to change as tremor is a growing project.
-If you want to use tremor for any of the aftermentioned things and are willing to contribute to make it reality your contributions are more then welcome.
+If you want to use tremor for any of the before mentioned things and are willing to contribute to make it reality your contributions are more then welcome.

 * Your events structure can not be represented by JSONesque data structures.
 (If unsure, feel free to reach out and create a ticket and explain your use case - [codecs](https://docs.tremor.rs/artefacts/codecs/) are easy to write!)
 * Your onramps or offramps are not supported.
 (If you still wish to use tremor please reach out and create a ticket - [onramps](https://docs.tremor.rs/artefacts/onramps) and [offramps](https://docs.tremor.rs/artefacts/offramps/) too are easy to write!)